Lance McCullers Jr.: Draft and minor leagues

-2012–15

 The Houston Astros selected McCullers in the first round, with the 41st overall selection, of the 2012 Major League Baseball (MLB) draft.
-He signed with the Astros, receiving a $2.5 million bonus.
+He signed with the Astros, receiving a $2.5 million signing bonus.
+That year he was 0–4.

-McCullers pitched for the Quad Cities River Bandits of the Class A Midwest League in 2013, winning the Midwest League championship.

-For the 2014 season, McCullers was promoted to the Lancaster JetHawks of the Class A-Advanced California League.
-The JetHawks went on to become the 2014 California League champions after beating the Northern Division champion Visalia Rawhide.
+McCullers pitched for the Quad Cities River Bandits of the Single-A Midwest League in 2013, for whom he was 6–5, as the team won the Midwest League championship.
+For the 2014 season, McCullers was 3–6 in the minor leagues, and was promoted to the Lancaster JetHawks of the High-A California League.

-McCullers began the 2015 season with the Corpus Christi Hooks of the Class AA Texas League.
+McCullers began the 2015 season with the Corpus Christi Hooks of the Double-A Texas League.
 The Astros promoted him to the Fresno Grizzlies of the Triple-A Pacific Coast League on May 14, and, on the following day, announced that he would make his major league debut on May 18.

 Houston Astros

 2015–16

-In his major league debut, McCullers allowed one run, three walks and three hits while striking out five batters in 4 2/3 innings and took a no-decision in the Astros' 2–1 loss to the Oakland Athletics.
-McCullers threw his first career complete game against the Baltimore Orioles on June 3, 2015.
+In his major league debut on May 18, 2015, McCullers allowed one run, three walks and three hits while striking out five batters in 4 2/3 innings and took a no-decision in the Astros' 2–1 loss to the Oakland Athletics.
+McCullers threw his first career complete game against the Baltimore Orioles on June 3, 2015, reaching 11 strikeouts for the first time.
 He remained in the Astros rotation and finished with 22 starts.

 McCullers began the 2016 season on the disabled list with shoulder soreness.
 He finished the season 6–5 in 14 starts.